 Random Personal Facts: Matt enjoys spending time in the Great Outdoors, especially skiing (There are only two seasons: winter, and waiting for winter).
 When he can't get outside, he enjoys listening to music, and he is always on the lookout for rare/original Parliament-Funkadelic records (or related side projects).
 He also enjoys playing banjo and drums, and in a previous life, he used to tour with a funk band.

 Professional Bio: Emma is a first-year doctoral student in the Special Education program at Michigan State University under the guidance of Dr. Matthew Brodhead.
+She is also the Lab Coordinator for the ABAC.
 She is a Board Certified Behavior Analyst and has been working with individuals with autism for 11 years.
 Currently, she is a research assistant at MSU and works at various levels at the Early Learning Institute.
 Prior to coming to MSU, Emma received her Master’s degree in Behavior Analysis under Dr. Richard Malott from Western Michigan University in 2017 and her Bachelor’s degree from Bowling Green State University in 2013.
 She is currently conducting research on preference assessments and the interaction between edible and leisure items.

 Random Personal Facts: Emma was born in Finland and all of her relatives (i.e., grandparents, aunts, uncles, cousins) still live there.
 She loves visiting as often as she can and would highly recommend others to visit as well!
 In her free time, she enjoys visiting her three nieces (ages 6, 4, & 2), volunteering at a variety of events, skiing, and more recently, cooking (though she has not quite mastered this skill yet)!